akpingel/sphinx-template/source/firstDraft/index.rst

 C# is used for website development, applications, and games.
 The following are examples of programs, applications, and games written in C#: [#f2]_

-    * Microsoft Visual Studio
+    * Microsoft Visual Studio - a development environment from Microsoft
-    * Paint.NET
+    * Paint.NET - a graphics editor program for Microsoft Windows, developed on the .NET framework
-    * Open Dental
+    * Open Dental - dental practice management software written in C#
-    * KeePass
+    * KeePass - a password safe primarily for Windows, built in C# and C++
-    * Banshee
+    * Banshee - cross-platform media player written in C# and GTK
-    * FlashDevelop
+    * FlashDevelop - a development environment for development of Adobe Flash websites, web and desktop applications, and video games

-To get to the advance steps of creating an application or game, it is important to start with the basics and learn the fundamentals of the programming language.
-Understanding C# and its history to determine relevance in today's world compared to other languages.
+To get to the advanced steps of creating an application or game, it is important to start with the basics and learn the fundamentals of the programming language.
 C# 1.0
 """"""

-C# 1.0 was the first release of a new object-oriented language made by Microsoft.
+C# 1.0 was the first release of a new object-oriented language made by Microsoft in 2002.
 There were a lot of similarities to Java.
-"As part of its stated design goals, it sought to be a 'simple, modern, general-purpose object oriented language.'" [#f4]_
+"As part of its stated design goals, it sought to be a 'simple, modern, general-purpose object- oriented language.'" [#f4]_

-This new software started out as only compatible with Windows products.
+This new software originally only ran on Microsoft Windows, and only created programs that ran on MS Windows.
 Within this first release, the major C# features were: classes, structs, interfaces, events, properties, delegates, operators and expressions, statements, and attributes.
 Several key features that are used in programming today, such as generics and LINQ, were not yet utilized in this